[This page is superficial information about colleges. To gain depth and knowledge, read here đź’ˇFinding out about & showing interest in a college:]

 </aside>

 Two important things to understand, and one bit of advice: 1) There is no difference in academic quality or opportunities at the top 10 institutions.
 Same goes for the next 20, then the next 30.
 E.g. there is no difference between Harvard and the University of Chicago - one has simply been in the movies more.
 I know people with 6 A-levels (with A*s) that went to UofChicago and Swarthmore.
 And you’ve never heard of them..
 2) Ivy League colleges don’t make legends, legends go to Ivy League colleges, and the college becomes legendary because said legend went there.
 This is to say, no school will make you successful.
 But Ivy colleges do set you up for success very well.
 ADVICE) Choose the college over the strength of the department.
 There’s a 9/10 chance you’ll change your major.
-You want to be in a place you’re free/comfortable to explore.
+You want to be in a place you’re free/comfortable to explore and that will set you up for success, whichever academic path your purse.
+This is why Ivy League colleges, Columbia, Harvard, Penn, are great.

 1/3: Before you dive into choosing where you want to go, have you heard of Liberal Arts Colleges?
 What are Liberal Arts Colleges and why are they better than Universities?